BIOL 3101: Animal Behaviour

 - Explain the principles involved in the historical evolution of any behaviour.

-- Understand some of the mechanisms involved in the production of a behavioural sequence by an animal.
+- Describe some of the mechanisms involved in the production of a behavioural sequence by an animal.

-- Understand the role of natural selection in the evolution of behaviour.
+- Discuss the role of natural selection in the evolution of behaviour.